kamperh/kamperh.github.io/_posts/2026-07-13-ai_hope_fear.md

 author: Herman Kamper
 ---

 Each year, I have to fill in a progress report for each of my postgraduate students.
 I have no idea whether these forms are ever checked.
-They serve no purpose.^[For some reason, university upper management loves forms, and especially forms that serve no purpose.
-Introducing a new form fills them with happiness.
-Maybe I am a bit unfair: banks, the traffic department and my optometrist all love forms asking for redundant information.
-If you check these forms carefully, the actually important information could normally be obtained through three yes/no questions.]
-I do know, however, that if I just write "yes" or "not applicable" under a question requiring a paragraph, the form will be flagged and sent back.
+They serve no purpose.[^1] I do know, however, that if I just write "yes" or "not applicable" under a question requiring a paragraph, the form will be flagged and sent back.
 So I get AI to write answers for me with prompts like, "For question 3, I want to write 'not applicable'.
 Use a lot of words to say 'not applicable'.
 Use the rest of the form for context."

 ## What I hope will happen